TPCSS-mbedTLS-Project-2020-22/mbedtls-source/README.md

 ### Trying it out
 The main.rs file contains an implementation of a test server and a test client that can be used to check the sanity of the underlying library (tcp_ip.rs).

-* To run the test server - cargo run [TCP/UDP] SERVER <MESSAGE TO BE SENT IN RESPONSE WHEN A CLIENT CONNECTS TO SERVER> Example - cargo run TCP SERVER WELCOME
+* To run the test server - cargo run [TCP/UDP]
+  Example - cargo run TCP
   The server will run and wait for new connections.
-It will print the messages received from client and then send a response message to them.
+It will print the messages received from client and then echo the same message to them.

-* To run an instance of a test client - cargo run [TCP/UDP] CLIENT <MESSAGE TO BE SENT AS A GREETING TO SERVER> Example - cargo run TCP CLIENT HELLO
+* To run an instance of a test client - cargo run [TCP/UDP] Example - cargo run TCP
-  The client will send a HELLO message, wait for a response from server - prints the response and exits.
+  The client will run in a loop, wait for message to be entered by user, send the message, wait for the response from server, print the recieved response, and repeat.

 ### List of macros and datatypes defined